gary-archer/oauth.mobilesample.ios/README.md

 * [AWS Serverless](https://github.com/gary-archer/oauth.apisample.serverless) or Kubernetes is used to host remote API endpoints that the app calls.
 * AWS Cognito is the default authorization server for the app and API.
 * The iOS Keychain stores tokens on the device and isolates this data from other apps.
-* AWS S3 and Cloudfront serve mobile deep linking asset files and interstitial web pages.
+* AWS S3 and Cloudfront serve mobile deep linking asset files and external web pages that receive login responses.